 How your business can capitalise on the annual summer spending spree

-The summer holidays may have only just started but many shoppers are already thinking about what they need to buy before the new school year starts in September.
+The summer holidays may have only just started but many shoppers are already thinking about what they need to buy before kids go back to school in September.

 As the third biggest shopping event in the UK, back to school shopping is only beaten by Christmas and Black Friday.
 In 2017 alone, back to school spending reached a total of almost £1 billion.